-Tenants are responsible for treating the house with care, keeping a reasonable degree of cleanliness rather than being careless or neglectful.
+Tenants are responsible for treating the house with care, and keeping a reasonable degree of cleanliness rather than being careless or neglectful.
 This includes:

 Plumbing Fixtures: Tenants should keep all plumbing fixtures reasonably clean to prevent rust, soap scum buildup, mold or excessive contamination.
 All these fixtures must also only be utilized for their intended function.
 As an instance, garbage can’t be flushed down the toilet and cooking grease should not be put down the shower drain.

 Landlord Supplied Appliances: Tenants should keep all landlord provided appliances in a reasonably clean state.
 They can’t allow excess dirt to build up on and around stoves or rotting, spilled food to damage the refrigerator.
 These appliances should only be used for their intended purpose.
 For instance, the tenant should not use the dishwasher to wash their tennis shoes.

 Not Damage the Home: Including inside the tenant’s unit, as well as in all common areas of the property.
 Normal wear and tear on the device is anticipated, but damage, like a cracked counter-top is not.